Silent Hunter (video game): Gameplay

-In career mode, the game begins when war against Japan is declared and continues through until August 15, 1945, when CINCPAC (Commander in Chief, Pacific Fleet) issues the order to cease all offensive operations against Japan.
-Success against the enemy rewards the Captain (the player) with medals as appropriate to the degree of success on a given patrol.
-However, there is a flip side to the game.
-One patrol without any sinkings will result in a verbal reprimand from COMSUBPAC (Commander, Submarines, Pacific Fleet).
+In career mode, the game begins when war against Japan is declared and continues until August 15, 1945, when the CINCPAC (Commander in Chief, Pacific Fleet) issues the order to cease all offensive operations against Japan.
+Success against the enemy rewards the player, with medals proportional to the degree of success on a given patrol.

+A patrol without any sinkings will result in a verbal reprimand from COMSUBPAC (Commander, Submarines, Pacific Fleet).
 Two consecutive patrols with no sinkings will result in the Captain being relieved of command, as happened frequently in the Silent Service, particularly in the early days of the war.
 If a captain is relieved of command, the game is over.
-Also, it is possible for Japanese destroyers to sink a submarine by gunfire on the surface, or by depth charge attack while submerged.
+It is possible for Japanese destroyers to sink a submarine by gunfire on the surface, or by depth charge attack while submerged.
 This also ends the game.

-The submarines available in the game are the boats the United States Navy had during the war.
+The submarines available are the same boats the United States Navy had during the war.
 They range from the ancient S-boats, and interwar boats like the Tambor class and Sargo class, to the later wartime Gato-class, Balao class, and Tench class subs.
 Technological advancements become available to the player at the same time in the game that the boats in the fleet got them.
 These include radar, the plan position indicator radar display, and the bathythermograph.

-Weaponry similarly reflects what the boats had at any given point in the war.
+Weaponry reflects what the boats had at any given point in the war.
 The torpedoes range from the Mark X used by the S-boats, to the Mark XIV steam torpedo and Mark XVIII electric torpedo, to the anti-escort "Cutie" acoustic homing torpedo.
-Deck guns, which are of minor value but have their uses, similarly range from three to five inch, again as the boats received them.
+Deck guns, which are of minor value but have their uses, range from three to five inch, again as the boats received them.